cs1302uga/cs1302-tutorials/exceptions/exceptions.md

    } // Test
    ```

+1. Do you see where the exception object will be created and thrown?
+Go ahead and
-1. Compile and run `exceptions.Unchecked`.
+   compile and run `exceptions.Unchecked`.
 You should get an error message similar to the following
    when you run the program:

    ```